 "It was once said that the moral test of Government is how that Government treats those who are in the dawn of life, children; those who are in the twilight of life, the elderly; and those who are in the shadows of life, the sick, the needy, and the handicapped." -- Hubert H. Humphrey, 1977.
 Humphrey served as Mayor of the City of Minneapolis from 1945-1948, as United States Senator from 1971-1978, and Vice-President of the United States from 1965-1969.

 Sculptors: Jeff and Anna Koh Varilla; Site Design: Jeff Martin, DSU; dedicated on August 4, 2012.

 "No one can tell what the world has lost because of the idea that girls were inferior beings to their brothers.
 How many aspiring girls have been disheartened and discouraged by the public sentiment that they were not good enough or fine enough to do the things their immortal souls craved to do." - Clara Ueland, community activist, suffragist, and the first president of the Minnesota League of Women Voters.
 For more than 150 years, American women were denied the basic right of citizenship even as they were expected to conform to laws they had no part in making.
 With the ratification of the Nineteenth Amendment on August 26, 1920, women could go to the polls and participate fully in the political process.
-The Minnesota Woman Suffrage Memorial honors twenty-three Minnesota women for their leadership in the national seventy-two year struggle to win the vote.
+The Minnesota Woman Suffrage Memorial honors twenty-five Minnesota women for their leadership in the national seventy-two year struggle to win the vote.
 The garden design reflects glacial formations, representative of the time it took to get the vote, the lattice represents the walls or obstacles present.

 Sculptor: Raveevarn Choksombatchai and Ralph Nelson; Landscape Designer: Roger Grothe, Aloha Landcaping; dedicated on August 26, 2000.